CryptoNawwa/nawwa_scalper_tool/README.md

 }
 ```

-Run the CLI using this command
+If you are inside the `App` folder,  Run the bot using this command :

 ```bash
   python3 frontend.py
 ```

+You are done, you can use the bot !

-## Features
+# Features

-- Cool UI
+- Cool UI kekW
 - Display current active ticker in terminal UI
 - Display current position size in terminal UI
-- Possibility to place scale orders based on .% range (only support reduce-only order atm)
+- Place scale reduce-only limit orders based on .% range (only support reduce-only order atm)
+- Place only 1 (one) reduce only limit order, based on .% away from entry
-- Automatic take-profit, it will automatically place pre-configured scale orders when you enter any position
+- Automatic take-profit system, it will automatically place pre-configured scale orders when you enter any position
-- Possibility to cancel all orders
+- Cancel all orders
 - Create/Update/Delete your Shortcuts (shortcuts = alias for your commands)

-## Shortcuts
+# Shortcuts

 To add / remove shortcuts, open the `shortcuts.json` file located in `app/shortcuts/shortcuts.json` and modify it to your needs.